m8ttyB/perf-tests/mozillians-api/README.md

     sudo pip install -r requirements.txt

-You will also need to install [gnuplot].
+You will also need to install [gnuplot] so you can generate graphical reports.

 __note__